 Welcome!
 In this section you will find a list of two handed whip cracking routines and brief descriptions of them.
 While we cannot list every two handed routine every made, we will do our best to keep this section full of common and notable tricks.
-If a trick is listed in green it means that we have linked it to a relevant video or tutorial.
+If a trick is listed in blue it means that we have linked it to a relevant video or tutorial.
 However, keep in mind that to truly know how a routine is done you have to watch the whip cracker who created it!

 Ben’s Helicopter: A move created by Ben Hughes and his brother.
 One whip does the volley at the side, while the other does slow helicopters and volleys overhead, with the whip parallel to the ground.
 When done correctly, it should look similar to a helicopter taking off.